 What I love about Chinese five spice for seasonal sweets is that it still plays beautifully with all the same treats that pumpkin spice enhances, and shares enough of the same prominent spice flavors (cinnamon and clove) to win over folks who may raise an eyebrow at unfamiliar ingredients.
 From there, the peppercorns deliver a good-natured kick and add balance to the sweet spices, but stop short of spicy.
 The anise and fennel lend warmth, but won’t leave your muffins or whipped cream tasting like a black licorice stick.
 It even makes plain old pumpkin pie taste new again.

-If you’re still unsure, there are ways to work Chinese five spice into smaller components of a sweet treat: Sprinkle just a pinch of the blend into cream as you’re whipping it and put the spiced whipped cream on pumpkin or apple pie; add ¼-teaspoon to candied nuts before roasting and then sprinkle the nuts on vanilla ice cream; try a DIY Chinese five spice latte at home.
+If you’re still unsure, there are ways to work Chinese five spice into smaller components of a sweet treat: Sprinkle just a pinch of the blend into cream as you’re whipping it and put the spiced whipped cream on pumpkin or apple pie; add ¼-teaspoon to candied nuts before roasting and then sprinkle the nuts on vanilla ice cream; try a DIY Chinese five spice latte at home; or simply toss your next batch of popcorn in the fragrant powder.

 Chinese Five Spice Recipes